- Clinical science

 - Rocker-bottom feet

-- Visceral and genital anomalies, especially of the kidneys and ureter
+- Visceral and genital anomalies, especially of the kidneys and ureters (e.g., polycystic kidney disease)

 - Capillary hemangioma

-- Prognosis: Only 5% of infants survive past 6 months of age.
+- Prognosis: Infants usually die before the age of 1, only approx. 11% of infants survive past 12 months of age.

 - Gender: ♀ > ♂

-- Clenched fists, with flexion contracture of the fingers
+- Clenched fists with flexion contractures and overlapping fingers

 - Rocker-bottom feet; : convex deformity of the plantar side of the foot; , with a vertical talus, and prominent calcaneus